HistoryAugust 22, 2018

 The following excerpt examines the growth of anti-slavery sentiment in Philadelphia during the 1780s and 1790s and frames Ona Judge’s decision to run from the President’s House.
 The city’s large population of free African Americans and its anti-slavery promoters provided inspiration for her decision to escape.

-Judge’s story will be featured in the Museum’s upcoming experience Hamilton Was Here: Rising Up in Revolutionary Philadelphia opening on October 27th!
+Judge’s story is featured in the Museum’s hands-on exhibition Hamilton Was Here: Rising Up in Revolutionary Philadelphia!

 Ona Judge learned quickly that life in Philadelphia was quite different from what she had come to know in New York.
 Her slave status was somewhat of a rarity in her new city, and unlike New York, there was a much more strident abolition movement.
 In terms of thinking and legislating freedom for all people, Pennsylvania was advanced compared to New York or New Jersey, becoming the first state to gradually dismantle slavery.
 Philadelphia took the lead in the state's movement to unhinge lifelong bondage, and by the time Ona Judge moved to High Street, slavery was on its deathbed.